awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls-1.4.0.md

 By default, CloudTrail trails that are created using the AWS Management Console are multi\-Region trails\.

+**Note**
+If you use the Security Hub integration with AWS Organizations, and a member account does not own any CloudTrail trails that match the conditions described in this control, Security Hub will not generate findings for the member account for CIS v1\.4\.0 4\.x controls and [1\.7 – Eliminate use of the 'root user for administrative and daily tasks](#securityhub-cis1.4-controls-1.7)\.

 ### Remediation<a name="cis1.4-3.1-remediation"></a>

 **To create a new trail in CloudTrail**